webdetails/sparkl/documentation/spec.md

 * _Import from plugin_: allows to import a copy of an element from any other plugin.
 If chosen, the list of endpoints from all plugins will show up;
-* _Import from template_: allows to import a copy from a set of templates organized in a hierarchical structure.
+* _Import from template_: allows to import a copy from a set of templates organised in a hierarchical structure.
 If chosen, a file browsing window will show up, allowing the user to navigate over this templates structure.
 And example of such a structure can be:
 	* Template